 Ask the Expert: Overcoming Integration Obstacles

-Shari Matkin, Director of Implementations, on becoming “the conductor of the orchestra” to achieve success with integrations
+Shari Matkin, Director of Implementations, on becoming “the conductor of the orchestra” to alleviate challenges of integration

-From being a sales rep with a clinical background at a durable medical equipment (DME) company, to managing an integration project for them that blossomed into a new career path… Shari Matkin now brings her unique insight to Bridge Connector’s customer personas as she is helping to build out our delivery team.
+From her experience as a Durable Medical Device (DME) sales rep with a clinical background to integration project management, Shari Matkin now brings her unique insight to Bridge Connector’s customer personas as she builds out our delivery team.
 Spoiler alert: If you are a customer or a potential customer who is considering the daunting task of managing a company’s integration project, Shari has “been there, done that.”
-She has felt most all of our customers’ pain points and is here to make their lives easier.
+She has felt most of our customers’ pain points and is here offer wisdom to combat the challenges of integration.

 Below, Shari is interviewed as part of our “Ask the Expert” blog series, presented in a question-and-answer format, so you can hear directly from our in-house experts and partners, in their words.

 Q: Hi Shari, first of all, welcome again to Bridge Connector.
 We are excited to talk about your unique experience and why you are such a great hire as our Director of Implementations.
 What did you study in school, and how did you land at a DME, eventually managing integration projects?